Claims 48 hours

 This minimal penalty is accordingly intended to play a deterrent role against reckless and negligent driving conduct.

 HCV will assess the liability and whether an apportionment will be applicable based on our client’s description of loss and documents provided to us by the Third Party.
 HCV may request more documents on any stage to establish the merits and quantum.

-Note that HCV will only be in a position to settle the claim upon receipt of the above as well as proof of payment from our insured with regards to the Section II excess payable on third party claims.
+Note that HCV will only be in a position to settle the claim upon receipt of the below as well as proof of payment from our insured with regards to the Section II excess payable on third party claims.